Sore Throat: Introduction

 Sore Throat: Misdiagnosis

 Diagnosing a sore throat and its cause may be delayed or missed because in some cases, a sore throat may not be severe enough for a person to seek medical care.
 In addition, diagnosing the underlying or associated disease, disorder or condition can be delayed because noticeable symptoms, such as a sore throat, may not occur immediately, such as in tumors of the larynx.
-A sore throat ...more misdiagnosis »
+A sore throat is a symptom ...more misdiagnosis »

 Symptoms of Sore Throat